kekait/Hiking-App/iteration-3/c-and-c-arch-README.txt

 2) Application is connected to the Server via http, and vice versa.

-3) Finally, the Server is connected to the Database via our Oracle through the campus, and relays information back to the user.
+3) Finally, the Server is connected to the Database via our Oracle access through the campus, and relays information back to the user.

 Our diagram is relatively simple, because we are only gathering information from Google, like our Maps API information, and